An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Introduction

-We are now in better shape, as we may now work with $u \in C_T\mcC^{0-}$, which renders the first product on the right hand side classically well-posed.
+We are now in better shape, as we may now work with $u\in C_{T}\mcC^{0-}(\mbT^{2})$, which renders the first product on the right-hand side classically well-posed.
 However, the second and third products remain ill-defined.
-We may repeat the same trick, defining $w \coloneqq u- \ty$, which should solve,
+We may repeat the same trick, defining $w \defeq u- \ty$, which should solve,

 where $Q(w,\ti,\ty)$ denotes a finite sum of classically well-posed terms involving $w$, $\ti$ and $\ty$.
-The formal definition of Bony's decomposition into para and resonant products is given in Appendix~\ref{app:Besov}, however, for now we simply recall the rules that for $f\in \mcC^{\alpha}$, $g\in \mcC^{\beta}$, one has
+The formal definition of Bony's decomposition into para and resonant products is given in Appendix~\ref{app:Besov}, however, for now we simply recall the rules that for $f\in\mcC^{\alpha}(\mbT^{2})$, $g\in\mcC^{\beta}(\mbT^{2})$, one has